 Monitors electricity consumption by the school every day and displays this near the reception and on our VLE homepage so that all students can be reminded of this information.
-Negotiated by the ESF Environmental Council and implemented in every school, it sends a strong message about the wasteful usage within school as it can track consumption down to every classroom.
-The Entrak system acted as the backbone to the Power Out Day in 2015 as it allowed us to monitor how much we cut our electricity usage by and how much money we saved.
+Negotiated by the ESF Environmental Council and implemented in every school, it sends a strong message about the wasteful usage within the school as it can track consumption down to every classroom.
+The Entrak system acts as the backbone to Power Out Days and provides information for Earth Hour activities, as it allows us to monitor how much we cut our electricity usage and how much money we save.